ejmastnak/ejmastnak.com/content/tutorials/vim-latex/luasnip.md

 LuaSnip is a snippet engine only and intentionally **ships without snippets**---you have to write your own or use an existing snippet database.
 It is possible to use existing snippet repositories (e.g. [`rafamadriz/friendly-snippets`](https://github.com/rafamadriz/friendly-snippets)) with some additional configuration---see the [LuaSnip README's add snippets section](https://github.com/L3MON4D3/LuaSnip#add-snippets) and `:help luasnip-loaders` if interested.

-I encourage you to write your own snippets, but whether you download someone else's snippets, write your own, or use a mixture of both, you should know:
+I encourage you to write your own snippets, but even if you use someone else's snippets, you should probably still know how to write, edit, and otherwise tweak snippets to suit your particular needs instead of blindly copying and pasting.

-1. where the text files holding your snippets are stored on your local file system, and
-1. how to write, edit, and otherwise tweak snippets to suit your particular needs, so you are not stuck using someone else's without the possibility of customization.

-This article answers both questions.

 ### Two config settings for later {#config}

-There are two LuaSnip configuration changes we'll need for later in this guide---one enables autotriggered snippets and the other enables visual selection.
+There are two LuaSnip configuration settings we'll need for later in this guide---one enables autotriggered snippets and the other enables visual selection.
-You can make these changes by placing the following code somewhere in your Neovim startup configuration, e.g. in your `init.lua`.
+Make these changes by placing the following code somewhere in your Neovim startup configuration, e.g. in your `init.lua`.

 ```lua
 -- Somewhere in your Neovim startup, e.g. init.lua